 What to pack: Shorts, tank tops, and breathable fabrics are a must this time of year, but you'll want to avoid wearing open-toed sandals while walking, so bring a pair of comfortable shoes for getting around the city.
 If you plan on visiting shops, museums, or other indoor attractions, you may want to bring an extra layer like a pullover; you'll also need nice attire if you plan to attend a show or go to an upscale restaurant.

 Temperatures start to drop early in September, but you likely won't see cold weather until some time around the end of October, making fall one of the best seasons to visit New York City (in terms of the weather).
 Throughout the season, monthly highs fall from 75 degrees Fahrenheit (23.8 degrees Celsius) in September to 54 F (12.2 C) in November, while the average lows drop from 61 to 41 F (16.1 to 5 C).

-October and November are also two of the driest months of the year (as well as February) and the best time to see the fall foliage in Central Park; however, wind speeds tend to pick back in the late fall, rising from a daily average of 7.2 miles per hour in September to 9.4 miles per hour in November.
+October and November are also two of the driest months of the year (as well as February) and the best time to see the fall foliage in Central Park; however, wind speeds tend to pick back up in the late fall, rising from a daily average of 7.2 miles per hour in September to 9.4 miles per hour in November.

 What to pack: The later in the season you're visiting, the more clothing you should bring with you to keep you warm while walking around the city.
 While you can still get away with shorts and tank tops in early September, you'll definitely want to bring long pants, sweaters, and even a light jacket by mid-November—especially if you're visiting from a warmer climate.